LLMRing

 One interface to run them all

 LLMRing is an Open Source provider-agnostic Python library for talking to LLMs.
-It lets you easily manage which model you use for any task, sync configurations across services, and track usage and costs.
-Your aliases are stored in a version-controlled llmring.lock file, making your model choices explicit and shareable.
+It lets you easily manage which model you use for any task with aliases, use a single interface for all providers, and track usage and cost via an optional server.
+Your aliases are stored in a version-controlled llmring.lock file, making your model choices explicit, easy to change, and easy to share.

 Components